TobiIchiro/RtoM-ArmorBuildings-Mod/.github/ISSUE_TEMPLATE/feature_request.md

 Attach an image of the construction idea.
 Drag and drop or paste below:

 > _You can also include a link to a hosted image._

 ---

+## Construction Description
+Describe briefly the Construction

+> _Example: "A wall built from cut and crafted bricks of granite."_

+---